pbevans1/portfolio/README.md

     General: To use the program, type 'make run' and follow the directions on screen.
 You can use keyboard and mouse to navigate.
     Quitting: The exit button is in the top left corner.
     Username: If you've forgotten your username try 'make list-users'
+    Help: You can use 'make help' to see these instructions again.